-During that period, a major challenge was to ensure compliance with legal time limits in environmental impact assessment.
-This deficiency originated for different reasons, such as issues related to budget and interinstitutional coordination, but also due to studies submitted with deficiencies subject to many objections.
-A study estimated that, on average, the assessment of an EIS, on top of the time to obtain additional permits, may take up to 900 days10 11.
+During that period, a major challenge was to ensure compliance with legal time limits in the EIA processes.
+This issue originated for different reasons, such as those related to budget and interinstitutional coordination, but also due to studies submitted with deficiencies subject to many objections.
+A paper estimated that, on average, the assessment of an EIS, on top of the time to obtain additional permits, may take up to 900 days.

-In addition to the challenge of ensuring appropriate assessment times, the context of social conflict was also a catalyst to think of a specialized entity that may legitimate EIS.
-According to the Monthly Report on Social Conflicts prepared by the Ombudsman's Office, as of June 2012 there were 247 social conflicts in total throughout the country, and 60% of the recorded total was referred to social and environmental issues12.
+In addition to the challenge of ensuring appropriate assessment timelines, the context of social conflict at the time was also a catalyst to the idea of having a specialized entity that may legitimate EIA processes.
+According to the Monthly Report on Social Conflicts prepared by the Ombudsman's Office, as of June 2012 there were 247 social conflicts in total throughout the country, and 60% of the recorded total was referred to social and environmental issues.

 In many of these cases, the legitimacy of the EIS was questioned.
-According to Valdéz Muñoz, a sector is perceived as "judge and jury in its environmental management" in reference to the assessment of these instruments by the ministries which are also in charge of promoting investments.
-The lack of trust in the instrument caused a knock-on effect for which some groups of citizens could call into question the application and enforceability levels of the instrument.
-14
+According to Valdéz Muñoz, a sector is perceived as "judge and jury in its environmental management", in reference to the assessment of these instruments by the ministries which are also in charge of promoting investments.
+The lack of trust in the instrument caused a knock-on effect for which some groups of citizens could call into question its application and enforceability levels.

-In that context, the Executive Branch created a Multi-sector Commission15 in charge of preparing regulatory proposals and policies aimed at improving the environmental and social conditions under which economic activities are developed, particularly extractive industries.
-This commission was made up of the President of the Council of Ministers and the Ministers of the Environment, De-Economy and Finance, Energy and Mines, Culture, Health and Production.
-At the same time, the Executive Branch submitted to the Congress of the Republic Bill No. 1461-2012, which proposed the creation of Senace, as an entity in charge of reviewing and approving the EIS.
-In October of the same year, the Multi-sector Commission submitted, as an end product, the report called "Strategies of environmental management"16, in which it set objectives and actions intended to strengthen and improve the environmental and social approach for development.
+In that context, the Executive Branch created a Multi-sector Commission in charge of preparing regulatory proposals and policies aimed at improving the environmental and social conditions under which economic activities are developed, particularly extractive industries.
+This commission was made up of the President of the Council of Ministers and the Ministers of the Environment.
+Development and Social Inclusion, Agriculture, Economy and Finance, Energy and Mines, Culture, Health and Production.
+At the same time, the Executive Branch submitted to the Congress Bill No. 1461-2012, which proposed the creation of Senace, as an entity in charge of reviewing and approving the EIS.
+In October of the same year, the Multi-sector Commission and for the creation of Senace was broad, submitted, as an end product, the report called "Strategies of environmental management", in which it set objectives and actions intended to strengthen and improve the environmental and social approach for development.

-THE CREATION OF SENACE IS THE FIRST STEP TOWARDS INDEPENDENT AND SPECIALIZED ENVIRONMENTAL MANAGEMENT, WITH A VIEW TO REGAINING CREDIBILITY AMONG THE POPULATION WITH RESPECT TO ENVIRONMENTAL IMPACT STUDIES.
+THE CREATION OF SENACE IS THE FIRST STEP TOWARDS INDEPENDENT AND SPECIALIZED ENVIRONMENTAL MANAGEMENT, WITH A VIEW TO REGAINING CREDIBILITY AMONG THE POPULATION WITH RESPECT TO EIS.